 The big news in 0.9 is the new OSM Map Collection, which can download map tiles from the OpenStreetMap project.
 (Aside: this is a great project, so if you're interested in mapping, join up and help add to the public map!)
 You no longer need your own big set of map data; just set up an OSM Map Collection with appropriate download URL, point at a longitude/latitude and specify the zoom level, and pytopo will download the tiles you need.
 These are cached forever (unless you delete them yourself), so once you've downloaded an area you're good to go offline and your maps will still work.

-The latest and greatest is always in the current SVN version: PyTopo is hosted on Google Code.
+The latest and greatest is always in the current git version: PyTopo hosted on Github.

 There's an experimental MeeGo package for anyone interested in trying it, and I'd be interested to know if it works on other RPM platforms as well: PyTopo-1.0-1-beta1.noarch.rpm.